ranfysvalle02/lightning-xor/README.md

 ## **Second Pitfall: Unstable Output Values**

-After fixing the device issue, I ran the training process, but the outputs were strange:
+After fixing the device issue, I ran the training process, but the outputs were strange and did not reflect the XOR truth table.

-- For all inputs, the model output the same value (around 0.48).

 This was a clear sign that the network was failing to learn the XOR function.